Embrya

 Embrya is the second studio album by American recording artist Maxwell, released on June 30, 1998, by Columbia Records.
-As on his 1996 debut album Maxwell's Urban Hang Suite, he collaborated with record producer and Sade collaborator Stuart Matthewman.
+As on his 1996 debut album Maxwell's Urban Hang Suite, he collaborated with record producer and Sade member Stuart Matthewman.
 A neo soul album, Embrya features heavy basslines, string arrangements, and an emphasis on groove over melodies.
 It has themes of love and spirituality.

 Background

 With a lesser jazz emphasis than his debut album, Embrya continues the trend towards heavy basslines and string arrangements, and it focuses on themes such as love and spirituality.
 However, the album features more of an emphasis on groove than melodies.
 Its production sound contains bassy, electronic and slight syncopated beats.
 Maxwell has defined the album's title as "an approaching growing transition thought to be contained but destined for broader perception."